 Jemma Street is undertaking AHRC-funded doctoral, practice-based research as part of the TRANSFORMATION NORTH WEST scheme and is based in the University of Liverpool’s School of Architecture.
 She holds a BA (Hons) degree in Fine Art from Oxford University (Ruskin School of Art) and an MA in the History of Design from the Royal College of Art.

-Jemma has worked as an image researcher and cataloguer within photographic libraries, archives, museums and iconographic collections of international significance, including the RIBA, National Trust, BBC, Wellcome Trust and British Museum, V&A and Science Museum.
-She has researched and sourced visual content for a range of publications and products in both the heritage and commercial sectors, and has worked on a number of image digitisation projects.
+Street has worked as a writer and image researcher within heritage organisations, archives, museums and iconographic collections of international significance, including the RIBA, National Trust, BBC, Wellcome Trust, British Museum, V&A and Science Museum.
+In addition to her own artistic practice, she has researched and sourced visual content for a range of publications and products in both the heritage and commercial sectors and has worked on a number of image digitisation projects.

 Her doctoral research focuses on Liverpool’s built heritage and seeks to explore how a nuanced understanding, release and communication of place-based narrative is crucial to a deeper sense of connection between cities rich in historic architecture and the people experiencing them.